 - CHOOSE THE HEIGHT OF THE FENCE

 Before acquiring a fence, take into consideration the elevation you would like as well as check neighbourhood zoning regulations regarding fencing building and construction in your area.
-The 5-foot high privacy fencing you originally visualized might not prevent your next-door neighbours to looking into your backyard as they lounge on their back deck.
+The 5-foot high privacy fencing you originally visualized might not prevent your next-door neighbours to looking into your backyard as they lounge on their back as they lounge on their back composite deck.
 You may even uncover that you just need a 4-foot fence to give essential personal privacy if your next-door neighbour’s lawn inclines away from your lawn.
 If you require a visual aid prior to committing fully to a York fencing install, making a cardboard intermediary panel that gauges the height of the suggested fencing and have someone walk the border.
 This will allow you to visualise the type of privacy your fencing would offer aesthetically.

 - PREPARE FOR TWO GATEWAYS AND MAKE THEM EXTRA WIDE

 Have you ever found yourself struggling on your own attempting to push a wheelbarrow or lawn mower through a slim entrance?
 It isn’t really convenient, if not highly aggravating.
 When planning entryways, ensure to include at least two gate entrances as well as make one of those entries a little broader to accommodate large equipment.
 A 3-foot vast gateway entry will easily suit pedestrians, but a broader entrance is required for products such as rubbish bins, lawnmowers as well as wheelbarrows and large garden plants.
 Generally, a 4-foot wide gate entryway will permit an easy pass-through of items.
 You may be able to get away with having one gate wider than the other so that you have a good level of access through one gate for larger items which can be taken in and out of your back garden, whilst the other can primarily be used simply for people – where much less clearance is needed.